storj/storj/docs/design/node-selection.md

 > On the Storj network, preferential storage node reputation is only used to select where new data will be stored, both during repair and during the upload of new files, unlike disqualifying events.
 If a storage node’s preferential reputation decreases, its file pieces will not be moved or repaired to other nodes.

 The existing reputation-like system uses uptime and audit responses.
 It does not currently consider geographic location, throughput, or latency.
 In addition to factors which affect reputation, there are other factors in node selection.
 These considerations currently include IP address, advertised available bandwidth, advertised available disk space, software version compatibility, and whether the node appeared to be online in the latest communication with the satellite.

+One final factor involved in node selection is node 'vetting.'
+During upload

 ## Design